Dative construction: Icelandic

-Hindi-Urdu
+Hindustani

 Dative constructions are common in Hindustani.
-It always makes use of a pronoun or noun in the dative case which acts as the subject and the copula verb "to be" (होना, ɦonɑ) in the 3rd person conjugations.
+It always makes use of a pronoun or noun in the dative case which acts as the subject and the copula verb 'होना' /ɦonɑ/ (to be) in the 3rd person conjugations.
 Dative construction in Hindi has no restrictions on type of verb that can be used with it.
 Hence any verb in any grammatical aspect, mood, or tense of Hindi can be used in the dative construction.
 The following are some examples showing dative construction:

 Passive forms construction in Hindi can make use of both the nominative and the dative case as subjects without any change of meaning.
 When the subject is nominative the nuance is such that the focus is only on the receiver (subject) being on the receiving end of the action, and when dative pronoun is used the nuance is such that the focus is on the doer that did the action to the receiver (even though the doer might not be present in the sentence).
 It is the nuance that decides which grammatical case noun/pronoun to use, the meaning/translation of both are the same.
 However, the verb agreement pattern in both constructions are different.
 When the dative case is used, the verb shows agreement in gender and number with the direct object (or, takes the default masculine when no object is present), but when the subject is in the nominative case, the verb shows agreement with the nominative subject of the sentence, also, the copula agrees with the nominative subject in its conjugation and it cannot be restricted to the third person.
 An example showing the equivalency of the usage of dative and nominative pronouns in the passive construction is below: